patrick0525/Python-Opn-isc-kea/README.md

 Reads the config-OPNsense*.xml file into a isc xml -> array of [json obj] -> kea xml

-The output is a merge.xml
+The output is a merge.xml that re-loads and re-boots opnsense.

-Update:
+Updates:
 Inital commit
     Migrate existing isc data into kea reservations Create new random uuid per reservation